Keep fun Christmas traditions and other holiday traditions alive by spending time together and creating family

 What’s your favorite childhood family holiday tradition?
 What traditions do you have with your kids today that are healthy?
-Traditions can be passed on for generations, so why not create some healthy traditions for your family that they can enjoy that include good nutrition, an active yet relaxing lifestyle, and family bonding.
+Traditions can be passed on for generations, so why not create some healthy holiday traditions for your family that they can enjoy that include good nutrition, an active yet relaxing lifestyle, and family bonding.
 You’ll stay rested, fueled, and healthy during the holidays!
 If you are eager to start a new tradition, we have a few ideas to get you started!

-This may seem old-fashioned but the fun still continues.
+This may seem old-fashioned but the fun continues.
 Singing Christmas carols gets your family moving and is an opportunity to make long-lasting memories!
 Have the kids help decide which songs to choose, print out the words or find them on your smartphone.

 Don’t have the energy to bundle up and go outside?
 Play a game of holiday charades.
 Act out or draw, charade or Pictionary style your favorite carols or holiday movies.
 Break up into teams and the winning teams get served homemade healthy cocoa.
 See Super Crew kid Carlos’ favorite homemade cocoa.
 Let the kids experiment with it to make their own family cocoa holiday recipe.

 Instead of packing your children’s stockings with candy and other sweets, offer them nuts in the shell and a fun-themed nutcracker.
 Kids will love breaking the shells open to find the treasure inside.
 Go Dark: if chocolate is a tradition opt for one at 71% dark or more.
 It has less sugar and has health-promoting flavonoids.
 If you buy dark chocolate with mint or cherries your kids may find the flavor more acceptable to their blossoming tastes.